hencollins/WiDS-datathon/README.md

 I recently started learning `pytorch` in my Intro to Deep Learning class @ UC Berkeley, so I wanted to test it out IRL.
 I made a simple neural network (meaning, there weren't a ton of parameters) and trained the model on the provided data.
 I used an `adam` optimizer and `2000` training iterations because the dataset was pretty small and my computer could handle the computation.

 In the end, my Kaggle submission recieved a `91%` accuracy score and my in-notebook validation accuracy was `94.66`.
-In the future, I would probably instead use a `scikit-learn` MLP classifier or an `XGBoost` decision tree to make my predictions.
+In the future, I would probably instead use an `XGBoost` decision tree to make my predictions.
 Either way, my model is certainly usable.

 ### 📖 What I learned
  - I can actually code!
 In my homeworks and projects, a lot of code is already provided by professors, but this project was different.
 I got to program everything from start to finish.
-I also only used `Google Gemini` 3 times, for formatting subplots and calculating validation accuracy (not substaintial at all).
+I also only used `Google Gemini` `3` times (for formatting subplots and calculating validation accuracy — not substantial at all).
  - `pytorch` for MLP classification, how to build and train `pytorch` models, and how to test them.
  -   how to properly preprocess to prevent data leakage — next I want to learn how to preprocess entirely using `scikit-learn`.